andreas-glaser/necesse-docker-compose/README.md

 - Update to the newest game build:
   - Set `UPDATE_ON_START=true` and restart, **or**
   - Run `docker compose pull necesse && docker compose up -d`
-  - Run `docker compose build necesse && docker compose up -d` if you need a local rebuild
+  - Run `docker compose build necesse && docker compose up -d` if you maintain a forked image
 - Check if the JVM process is healthy: `docker compose exec necesse pgrep -f 'Server.jar'`

 ## Automatic updates